xenyo/fontawesome/README.md

 composer require xenyo/fontawesome
 ```

-The package should be installed to `web/libraries/fontawesome`.
+The package will be installed to `web/libraries/fontawesome`.

 ## Usage